Health & SAFETY

 Pakuranga Learning Centre

-At Alert Level 2, Pakuranga Learning Centre is open, and adhering to the safety guidelines issued by the government.
+Pakuranga Learning Centre is open, and adhering to all the safety guidelines issued by the government and by the Ministry of Education.

 Children or young people legally must stay home if they: